when-of-python/catalogue/catalogue/catalogue/dictionaries.md

 * Default values and type hints can be defined easily
 * The possible attributes are clearly documented - both by the design of the dataclass and possibly in the class definition itself

-Let's compare a dictionary for location data and then a dataclass version:
+Let's compare using a dictionary for location data and then a dataclass version:

 ```python
 >> location = {'latitude': -36, 'longitude': 178, 'srid': 4326}